nrfconnect/sdk-nrf/samples/bluetooth/fast_pair/locator_tag/README.rst

       #.
 Reconfirm the procedure by tapping the :guilabel:`Remove` button in the Android pop-up window.
       #.
 Wait for the unprovisioning operation to complete.
       #.
-Observe that **LED 2** is off, which indicates that the device is no longer provisioned as an FMDN beacon.
+Observe that **LED 2** is off, which indicates that the device is no longer provisioned as an FMDN beacon and the Fast Pair advertising is disabled.
       #.
 Observe that the Android does not display a notification about the detected Fast Pair Provider, as the locator tag device disables advertising after the unprovisioning operation.
       #.
-Press **Button 0** if you want to start the Fast Pair discoverable advertising and restart the FMDN provisioning process.
+Press **Button 0** to request turning on the Fast Pair advertising in discoverable mode and to restart the FMDN provisioning process.

 Clock synchronization